-There are two versions of QMSim, a 8-bit version and a 16-bit version.
-The 8-bit version allows for maximum 255 alleles per locus while 16-bit version allows for maximum 65,535 alleles per locus.
-The 16-bit version might be useful for specific scenarios such as one where unique alleles for each founder are to be simulated.
+QMSim has two simulation modes (8-bit and 16-bit).
+The 8-bit mode (default) allows for maximum 255 alleles per locus while 16-bit mode allows for maximum 65,535 alleles per locus.
+The 16-bit mode might be useful for specific scenarios such as one where unique alleles for each founder are to be simulated.